The Hubble Constant in the Axi-Higgs Universe: and in the Axi-Higgs Universe

-We demonstrate the posterior distributions of the model parameters in the axi-Higgs benchmark in Fig.~\ref{fig:model_comparison}.
-As a reference, we also show in this figure the LPA results of the $\Lambda$CDM and $\Lambda$CDM$+m_e$ models, with the given data.
-Compared to the $\Lambda$CDM/CMB result, the $H_0$ value favored by the $\Lambda$CDM$+m_e$/CMB$+$BAO model is higher.
-This is consistent with~\cite{Ade:2014zfo,Hart:2019dxi}.
-However, the axi-Higgs/CMB$+$BAO$+$WL+SN model yields an up-shift of $H_0$ which is bigger than that achieved in the $\Lambda$CDM$+m_e$/CMB$+$BAO model, accompanied by a downward shift of $S_8$ (due to $S_{8|a} \ll 0$ and $\omega_a > 0$).
-Thus the blue filled contours overlap with the intersection of the shaded olive and grey bands in the $H_0$-$S_8$ panel - the $H_0$ and $S_8$ tensions are simultaneously reduced.
+We demonstrate the axi-Higgs posterior distributions for the benchmark of $m=2 \times 10^{-30}$ eV in Fig.~\ref{fig:model_comparison} (see supplemental material at Sec.
+E for the impacts of the axion mass on data fitting, and at Sec.
+F for an overall picture on the axi-Higgs cosmology).
+Compared to the $\Lambda$CDM/CMB~\cite{Aghanim:2018eyx} and $\Lambda$CDM$+m_e$/CMB$+$BAO~\cite{Hart:2019dxi} analyses, the axi-Higgs/CMB$+$BAO$+$WL+SN scenario yields a higher $H_0$ value, accompanied by a downward shift of $S_8$ (due to $S_{8|a} \ll 0$ and $\omega_a > 0$).
+The blue filled contours overlap with the intersection of the shaded olive and grey bands in the $H_0$-$S_8$ panel.
+The $H_0$ and $S_8$ tensions are thus simultaneously reduced!

-Actually, P18~\cite{Aghanim:2018eyx} measures $S_L$ while their extracted $S_8=S_L(\omega_m/0.30)^{1/4}/h^{1/2}$ value uses the $h$ value determined by the $\Lambda$CDM model.
-The higher $h$ value determined in the axi-Higgs model lowers the $S_8$ value in CMB, thus weakening the $S_8$ tension before any other impacts from the axi-Higgs model are considered.
-But, the uncertainty introduced by the ``consistency parameter'' $A_L$ \cite{Aghanim:2018eyx} suggests that the full resolution of the rather weak $S_8$ tension may have to wait for a better understanding of clustering and weak lensing physics.

-At last, we consider the impacts of the axion mass $m$, by varying its value from $10^{-28}$~eV to $10^{-31}$~eV.
-For $m = 10^{-28}$\,eV, we have $z_a\sim 2100$ and $z_{\rm eq} > z_a > z_*$.
-The impact of $a$ on $l_{\rm eq}$ is still given by Eq.~(\ref{eq:dleq}) approximately, but it starts to roll down before $z_*$.
-So keeping $\delta v_{\rm rec}$ at a few percent level requires a larger $C$ value.
-For $m =10^{-27}\,$eV, $a$ contributes to DM at $z_*$.
-At the smaller $m$ end, for $m =10^{-31}\,$eV, $a$ behaves like DE as its dropping is late, which results in a weakened suppression for galactic clustering or $S_8$.
-Notably, such a small $m$ has been ruled out by the AC measurements~\cite{Fung:2021wbz}.